aurimas13/Web-Scraper/README.md

 # Requirements
 [(Back to top)](#table-of-contents)

-Python 3.9.7 is tested on the wrangling scripts and hence is recommended.
+Python 3.9.7 is tested on the crawling scripts and hence is recommended.

 # Code
 [(Back to top)](#table-of-contents)